 QUESTIONS AND ANSWERS

-3).
-Question: When will DynoRotor start shipping Products?
+2).
+Question: When will DynoRotor start shipping products?

-Answer: The Consumer List Price for the 500 watt DynoRotor is not yet determined, however $5,000 USD or below is our targeted price and the 1,000 watt DynoRotor price is not yet determined, however our targeted price is below $10,000 USD.
-We hope to make the DynoRotor will be available to the public in 2021.
+Answer: The Consumer List Price for the 500 watt DynoRotor is not yet determined, however $5,000 USD or below is our targeted price.

 Answer: YES.
-In 2021 DynoRotor products will be made available to select group of Governments and strategic partners who have agreed to assist DynoRotor with our long term testing plans: (i.e. Canadian Government and CHTTC).
+In 2022 DynoRotor products will be made available to select group of Governments and strategic partners who have agreed to assist DynoRotor with our long term testing plans..

-Answer: DynoRotor is presently setting up the distribution and reseller network, we have interest from 525 potential distributors from 120 countries.
+Answer: DynoRotor is presently setting up the distribution and reseller network.
 Please put your name on our mailing list and we will send out information when it becomes available.
 Register here for more information.